FlyingPig69/Ergo_Explorer_Queries/README.md

 I'll add it to the query itself when I learn how :)

-EGIO,Paideia and Neta works fine.
+EGIO,Paideia and Neta query works fine.

-Ergopad pulls in a few less tokens than expected (~10) but for the addresses I checked it's correct.
+Ergopad query pulls in a few less tokens than expected (~10) but for the addresses I checked it's correct.
 It includes burnt tokens (address=NULL)

 You will need access to an explorer psql instance.